cds-snc/forms-api/examples/.NET/README.md

 ## How to setup application

 - Put the private key file you have generated through the GCForms web application in this folder next to the `Program.cs` file.
 Make sure the file name ends with `_private_api_key.json`
-- In the `Program.cs` file set the following variables:
-  - `IDENTITY_PROVIDER_URL`: This is the URL of the identity provider (IDP)
-  - `PROJECT_IDENTIFIER`: This is the GCForms project identifier in the IDP
-  - `GCFORMS_API_URL`: This is the URL of the GCForms API

 ## How to run application